 On ‘revolution and aftermath, disaster as a catalyst, ways of living, mediated truth and literary truth, and lying down’: with Kata Kovács and Tom O’Doherty on Repatterning (2022)

-On translation, writing, and revolution: with Ted Hodgkinson in Granta (2011)
+On writing, translation, and revolution: with Ted Hodgkinson in Granta (2011)

 Awards, Grants, and Residencies